invertase/react-native-firebase/docs/usage.md

 # Usage

-After creating a Firebase project and installing the library, we can use it in our project by importing the library in our JavaScript:
+After creating a Firebase project and installing the library, you can then use it in your project by importing the library in your JavaScript code:

 ```javascript
 import firebase from 'react-native-firebase';